utkarshkpal/snakes-n-laders/README.md

 # Snakes N Ladders

 Working Demo : [here](https://snake-n-ladders.herokuapp.com/)
-Takes a couple of seconds to load.
+(Takes a couple of seconds to load)

 Have enbled the Redux dev tools for the production build as well.Can be used to see the state changes in the live version with chrome redux dev tools.